containernetworking/cni/SPEC.md

   }
 }
 ```
+*Note: host-local type configuration is ipam specific*

-2) next call the `tuning` plugin with the following JSON, including the `prevResult` field containing the JSON response from the `bridge` plugin:
+2) call the `tuning` plugin with the following JSON, including the `prevResult` field containing the JSON response from the `bridge` plugin:

 ```json
 {